 Sustainability science research suggests that what elevates environmental problems from difficult to seemingly intractable is the role and behaviour of humans, at scales from individual to institutional.02/06/2018 By BGS Press

 In a recent article in Research Features (issue 125, 2018), I provided a perspective on engaging the human process in earth science.
 This reflects a long-lived interest, on my part and others’ across the BGS, in the need to engage earth science (particularly earth-surface sciences) in the development of solutions to so-called ‘wicked’ environmental problems.

 If you are interested in learning more about the content of the Research Features article, please see the reference list; I’m also happy to send PDFs on papers that are open access.
-Send a request to Mike Ellis.
+Send a request to our enquiries team.

 There are a couple of concurrent activities that you might be interested in.
 The first is a special session at the annual Fall Meeting of the American Geophysical Union in December 2018, on the human process in Earth’s future.
 We are examining the human process in the context of wicked environmental problems.

 Sustainability science research suggests that what elevates environmental problems from difficult to seemingly intractable is the role and behaviour of humans, at scales from individual to institutional.
 Our understanding of the human process within the earth science community, however, is largely cloaked in the disciplines of environmental and global-change science.
 Complementary analyses of the human process, particularly from a behavioural perspective, are available in the disciplines of sociology, social sciences, behavioural economics, psychology, marketing, business, land-use planning, environmental history, deep geography, and others.